jannisremm/GPS/README.md

     * Make sure annotations stay within borders of graph, and don't overlap points or each other
     * Add Values to Top Speed and Max Height annotations
     * Make sure gridlines have regular equal intervals
+    * Add legend for speed colours in individual view
+    * Change combined view to heatmap
 * Identify stops on the individual graph
 * Turn the script into a CLI:
     * Add options for how many stats to show